Jvella94/DSP_Speed_and_Consumption_Tweaks/README.md

 This mod is meant to be able to tweak the speed at whitch cargo drones, vessels and Icarus can travel.
 It also adjusts the enregy consumption of each 3 entities.

 Il made this mod to be able to make huge maps on Galactic scale 2 because the distances where too great and vessels where taking hours to travel subluminal and Icarus hadn't enought energy to travel interstelar.

+Ofcourse compatible with GS2, I don't know if it is compatible with nebula

 If you have any suggestions your welcome to find me on discord here > https://discord.gg/BHCZ67hN or on the discord > DSP_Modding

+V 1.0.3 Correction to the manifest

 V 1.0.2 Cleanup of the config file and the code